upptime/upptime.js.org/docs/get-started.md

   name: Upptime # Status website title
 ```

-If you're not using a custom domain, you can remove the line starting with `cname:` and instead add the GitHub repository name:
+If you're not using a custom domain, you can remove the line starting with `cname:` and instead add the GitHub repository name using the `baseUrl:` setting:

 ```yaml
 status-website: